 We have partnered with Trainerize and have a software program that houses and streamlines our management and monitoring system in one place.
 This goes above and beyond Online Training that uses spreadsheets and communication by text, email and social media messaging that gets cluttered with spam, solicitations and other type annoyances.
 Not too mention, in todays age of technology, it’s outdated and extremely limited.

 My Fitness Pal, Apple Watch and Fitbit also syncs with our tracking software.
-You don’t have to report your nutrition to us…we see it everyday as long as you are tracking.
-Your macros, calories, even things like sodium and fiber…if you record it, we see it.
+You don’t have to report your nutrition to us…we can check as long as you are tracking, and tracking is YOUR responsibility.
+The more accurate you are in your tracking, the better off you will be.
+Your macros, calories, even things like sodium and fiber…if you record it, we see it anytime we need to.
 And, with Fitbit and Apple Watch, we see your daily step count as well.

 For those who compete in Bodybuilding, cardio is a big issue and philosophies are all over the place.
 We consider ourselves “cardio minimalists”, with respect to offseason and contest prep.
 Sure, cardio is fantastic for general health purposes, it does well for fat loss and keeping your health in check when used responsibly.
 However, cardio is not your friend when it comes to building an “optimal physique”, and that’s what we build.
 Yet on the same token, it will eventually become a necessary evil when it comes to getting stage lean.